 - Enter your SSO credentials there and click login.

 - You will be redirected to the Bloomreach dashboard when you successfully log in.
-You will also be assigned a set of default roles, typically Sitesearch Readonly & Category Readonly.
+You will also be assigned a set of default roles.
 The roles assigned on the first login are customizable.

 - These steps also create a user in the Bloomreach system.
-This user should be visible on the IAM User Management page (only accessible to the IAM admin of the organization).
+This user should be visible in the Setup > User management app (only accessible to the IAM admin of the organization).

-- Using the User Management feature, the IAM Admin of the organization can grant more roles to the individual users.
+- Using the User management app, the IAM Admin of the organization can grant more roles to the individual users.

 No, we don't provide this as of now.